gitsteveguy/ayurvedic_mrd_system/README.md

 Contribution is open only to the team members of the project.

-Contribution by team members are to be done by forking the repository and the issue a PR (Pull Request) to this base repositry
+Contribution by team members are to be done by forking the repository and the issue a PR (Pull Request) to this base repositry.
+Watching this [video](https://youtu.be/HbSjyU2vf6Y?si=7EdEVJLy_OkPk-60) will give you the required understanding of the same.

 #### Project Guide
 - Ms. Lekshmi V